 DBS' BCP aims to minimise the impact of business interruption stemming from severe loss scenarios, and provide a reasonable level of service until normal business operations are resumed.
-Within the crisis management structure, we have in place an incident management process.
-This covers the situation from the point it begins and the crisis is declared to when the relevant committees or teams are activated to manage the crisis.
+Within the crisis management structure, we have in place an incident management process, which provides guidance on incident severity assessment, roles and responsibilities of process owners and escalation protocols for the effective management of a crisis.

 Exercises are conducted annually, simulating different scenarios to test our BCPs and crisis management protocol.
 These scenarios include technology issues affecting essential banking services across DBS, natural disasters with wide geographical impact, safety-at-risk incidents (e.g. terrorism) and other events leading to significant business disruption.
-The effectiveness of these exercises, as well as DBS' business continuity readiness, our alignment to regulatory guidelines and our disclosure of residual risks, are communicated and verified with the BRMC on an annual basis.
+The effectiveness of these exercises, as well as DBS' business continuity readiness, our alignment to regulatory guidelines and our disclosure of residual risks, are communicated and attested by senior management to the BRMC on an annual basis.

-To mitigate losses from specific unexpected and significant event risks, DBS purchases group-wide insurance policies - under the Group Insurance Programme - from thirdparty insurers.
-DBS has acquired insurance policies relating to crime and professional indemnity; director and officer liability; property damage and business interruption; general liability; and terrorism.
+To mitigate losses from specific unexpected and significant event risks, DBS purchases group-wide insurance policies - under the Group Insurance Programme - from third-party insurers.
+DBS has acquired insurance policies relating to crime and professional indemnity; Director and officer liability; property damage and business interruption; general liability; and terrorism.